-Latest NewsCollege and Career Ready, the book by CEPR's director, David T. Conley, PhD, is available in bookstores and online.
+Latest NewsGetting Ready for College, Careers and the Common Core, the book by CEPR's director, David T. Conley, PhD, is available in bookstores and online.

 Purpose of CEPR